mkejeiri/Events-sourcing/README.md

 _connection = _factory.CreateConnection();
 _channel = _connection.CreateModel();

-//Idempotent operation : if the exchange/Queue is already there it won't be created, otherwise it will get created.
+//Idempotent operation : if the exchange/Queue is already there
+//it won't be created, otherwise it will get created.
 _channel.ExchangeDeclare(exchange: ExchangeName, type: "fanout", durable: false);

-//We are publishing directly to an and exchange any queues that have been bound to that exchange will receive the message
+//We are publishing directly to an and exchange any queues
+//that have been bound to that exchange will receive the message
 //No need for routingKey Vs Default exchange (which bears the name of the queue!)
 _channel.BasicPublish(exchange: ExchangeName, routingKey: "", basicProperties: null, body: message.Serialize());
 ```